 Devon in Sight

 This challenging technical project meant that the website had to be compliant with ‘screen readers’ (which talks the website to users) and ensure all fonts, font sizes and colours were ‘low vision friendly’.
-We listened to their knowledge about their customers and did our research into how other sight-loss charity websites, such as the Royal National Institute for the Blind (RNIB), were tackling these problems.
+We listened to their knowledge about their customers and did our research into how other sight-loss charity websites.

-Devon in Sight was keen to ensure that the website wasn’t just an on-line brochure, but becomes an integral part of the organisations interactions with key audiences including people with sight loss that need support, but also volunteers, voting member, donors and corporate supporters.
+Devon in Sight was keen to ensure that the website wasn’t just a brochure, but an integral part of the organisations interactions with key audiences including people with sight loss that need support, but also their families, volunteers and professional partners.